mahaloz/mavlink-afl-harness/README.md

 ## Instructions

 1. Have [AFL](https://github.com/google/AFL) downloaded and compiled.
+Also make sure to have `cmake`

 2. Run Setup Script
 To run the setup script all you must do is give it the location of the AFL